 Rob is on the board of several non-for-profit organizations and previously served on the boards of the TrustX Alliance (an IT service company network), the Canada Japan Society (President ’93-’98), the Childhood Cancer Society, and Big Brothers & Sisters of Toronto.

 Ms. Rhonda Smith is Co-founder and Chief Operating Officer (COO) at Trace Associates Inc. (Trace), a mid-sized environmental consulting and engineering advisory firm servicing a diverse market in western Canada.
 Ms. Smith completed her Bachelor of Science degree at the University of Victoria, in British Columbia, and obtained her Professional Agrologists designation in Alberta.
 Since co-founding Trace in 2006, Rhonda has been responsible for the Canadian operations of the company, focusing on business management, strategy development, and corporate governance.
 As a transformational executive, Rhonda has built a company on a foundation of caring about people.
 Rhonda’s practical business sense helps her navigate the successes and challenges that come with owning and leading a business.
-The global pandemic in 2020 has been a true test for many organizations, but positivity and consistent and calm communications have been key to Trace’s success through this unprecedented year.

 In addition to her entrepreneurship in the environmental consulting field, Ms. Smith has fostered growth within the industry.
 She held executive roles on the Board at the Canadian Land Reclamation Association for seven years, specifically Treasurer (2007 to 2011) and Vice President (2012 to 2013).
 Currently, Rhonda is a member of the Calgary Chamber of Commerce where she participates in the CEO Peer Mentoring Group and volunteers as the Secretary for her community association Board.